XML is a text-centric markup language derived from Standard Generalized Markup Language (SGML).

 Oxygen XML Editor

 The Oxygen XML Editor is a multi-platform XML Editor, XSLT/XQuery debugger, and profiler with Unicode support.
-It is a Java application and can run in Windows, Mac OS X, and Linux.
-It also has a version that can run as an Eclipse plugin
+It is a Java application and can run on Windows, Mac OS X, and Linux.
+It also has a version that can run as an Eclipse plugin.

-Oxygen XML includes schemas and DTDs for popular or major XML and Extensible Stylesheet Language (XSL) formats including DocBook (versions 4.0 and 5.0), TEI format, XSL Transformations (versions 1.0, 2.0 and 3.0), DITA, XHTML and HTML 5.
+Oxygen XML includes schemas and DTDs for popular or major XML and Extensible Stylesheet Language (XSL) formats including DocBook (versions 4.0 and 5.0), TEI format, XSL Transformations (versions 1.0, 2.0, and 3.0), DITA, XHTML and HTML 5.
+The editor supports multiple output formats like HTML, PDF, EPUB, or DITA.

 To learn about Oxygen XML Editor pricing, please visit the website.